AdaCore/ada_coding_standards/source/guidelines/object_oriented_programming.rst

    X : Object := Some_Object;

+"""""""
+Notes
+"""""""

 The compiler will detect violations with the standard Ada restriction No_Dispatch applied.

 Applicable vulnerability within ISO TR 24772-2:

-   ?
-6.43 "Redispatching [PPH]"
+   * 6.43 "Redispatching [PPH]"

 ----------------------------------------
 Static Dispatching Only Policy (OOP02)